-Here’s a breakdown of how the BRRRR strategy works and how you can utilize the BRRRR method to achieve your real estate dreams — and even build a real estate empire.
+Here’s a breakdown of how the BRRRR real estate strategy works — and how you can utilize the BRRRR method to achieve your real estate dreams.

 The steps of the BRRRR strategy are as follows:

-The first step in the BRRRR method is to buy a property in need of repair, also known as a “distressed property.”
+The first step in the BRRRR real estate method is to buy a property in need of repair, also known as a “distressed property.”

-The second phase of the BRRRR strategy is to renovate the home to bring it up to code and livable.
+The second phase of the BRRRR real estate strategy is to renovate the home by bringing it up to code and making it livable.

 Once that’s complete, you’ll focus on making upgrades that increase the home’s market value, such as:

-It's important to have someone living on the property because most lenders won't agree to refinance — a critical step in the BRRRR method — an unoccupied home.
+It's essential to have someone living on the property because most lenders won't agree to refinance an unoccupied home.